xtian777x/ProtoribosomeProject/README.md

 # ProtoribosomeProject

-Installing Shapely (package to work with polygons, among other things)
+* Installing Shapely (package to work with polygons, among other things)

-First install GEOS library (SRC: http://geonode.readthedocs.org/en/2.0/tutorials/admin/install/install_postgis.html)
+** Install GEOS library (SRC: http://geonode.readthedocs.org/en/2.0/tutorials/admin/install/install_postgis.html)

+//These are the instructions that worked for me on Ubuntu 12.04.
+For 14.04 skip to 4)

-download the latest version from
+1) Download the latest version from

 http://trac.osgeo.org/geos/

-untar and in the new folder do:
+2) untar and in the new folder do:

 ./configure

 make

 sudo make install

-check version with
+3) check version with

 geos-config --version

-After that I had to do
+4) After that I had to do:

 sudo apt-get install libgeos-dev

-Now Shapely
+** Now Shapely.

+Usually you would do just:

 sudo pip install shapely

-//With the latest version there's a bug using GEOS.
+But with the latest version there's a bug using GEOS.
 The version that worked for me is 1.4.3:

 sudo pip install "Shapely==1.4.3"